Resources

-Let’s talk flours!
+The difficulties do not end once you’ve decided to purchase individual flours and blend your own.
 The sad thing about gluten free flours is that they are not all created equal.
-I love Bob’s Red Mill, but their gluten free flours (not their starches, those are fine) are too coarsely ground for good gluten free baking.
+I love Bob’s Red Mill, but most of their gluten free flours (not their starches, those are fine) are too coarsely ground for good gluten free baking.
+The finer the flour is ground, the better they will absorb liquids, creating more tender, less gritty baked goods.
 I’ll share here the sources that I use for my various gluten free flours.

-There are also various other goods that I’ve found I just need to buy online if I want them in reasonable quantities – nuts not processed in a facility that processes gluten are one.
-In stores, I know that KIND brand is okay.
-Other than that… I buy online.
+Depending on where you’re located, some of these flours may be accessible in stores (sometimes even at reasonable prices).
+Others may not.
+There are also various other gluten free goods that I’ve found I just need to buy online if I want them in reasonable quantities – nuts not processed in a facility that processes gluten are one.
+I will also mention those goods as I talk about each source.

 This post contains affiliate links.
 When you purchase the products from these links I receive a small commission at no extra cost to you which helps to support this blog.